sepehrmcdp/p2pPaxos/README.md

 for guide to paxos check "Paxos made simple" by Leslie Lamport:
 https://www.cs.utexas.edu/users/lorenzo/corsi/cs380d/past/03F/notes/paxos-simple.pdf

-In second section takes the network graph as input to start simulation.
+Second section takes the network graph as input to start simulation.
 Uncomment net_graph line to see a simulation of sample given network.

 ## Input format should be: